yongkangc/portfolio/content/_index.md

 Currently I am working with [Chainlink Labs](https://chain.link/) to scale Chainlink services across multiple blockchains like Ethereum, Solana and Cosmos.

-Also sourcing for amazing web3 startups for [Spartan Group](https://www.spartangroup.io/) which is a leading venture capital firm in the Web3 space.
+I am also sourcing for amazing web3 startups for [Spartan Group](https://www.spartangroup.io/) which is a leading venture capital firm in the Web3 space.
 Feel free to reach out!

 Previously I have had the privilege of working with some of the most respected companies in the Web3 space: